rossdylan/utils/README.txt

 utils.fun
     @curry(int)
         A decorator that lets your functions support function currying by default with out have to explicitly wrap them using funtools.partial
-    _
+    _ (underscore)
         A class that equals whatever you compare it to _ == 3 -> True
             _ == "Test" -> True